Get the ArenaCoach Desktop App

 Difficulty

-55.7% win rate at 1,845+ this week.
-That makes Devastation Evoker an average ranged DPS spec in Solo Shuffle.
+Devastation Evoker is an average ranged DPS spec with a 50.3% round win rate in Solo Shuffle.

 Strengths